finance calculator

 • Expected wealth = 50 × 150,000 ÷ 10 = $750,000.

-• A $400,000 net worth would be below the benchmark (UAW side in this framework).
+• A $400,000 net worth would be just above the UAW threshold and well below the PAW line, suggesting under‑accumulation for this income level.

 Deep dive